DragonMinded/firebeat/DONGLE.md

 and password pairs from that game itself.
 Aside from that, everything works as desired.

-Once you have all three enclaves output, you can reconstruct a dongle file for use with MAME or to rewrite a new dongle if you have the capability.
+Once you have all three enclaves output and have noted the ROM ID from the iButton itself, you can reconstruct a dongle file for use with MAME or to rewrite a new dongle if you have the capability.
 For MAME, the dongle file should look like a raw dump of the entire iButton from the perspective of the iButton internals.
 That means the first ID (8 bytes), then the first password (8 bytes) and then the first enclave (48 bytes).
 Concatenate those, and do the same for the second ID, password and enclave, followed by the third.
+Finally, the 8 byte ROM ID should follow all 3 enclaves.
+If done correctly, the resulting file should be exactly 200 bytes long.
 If you have an empty iButton you can program the three enclaves by using the ID and passwords followed by a copy of the data from another dongle or hand crafted data if you so desire.